Learn more about the Umbraco backoffice which is the admin side of your Umbraco website.

 A Template is where you define the HTML markup of your website and also where you output the data from your content nodes.

-A package is the Umbraco term for a module or plugin used to extend Umbraco.
-Packages can be found in the Packages section of Our Umbraco, and you can also install them directly from the Packages section in the Umbraco backoffice.
+A package is the Umbraco term for an add-on or plugin used to extend the core functionalities in Umbraco.
+The packages can be found on the Umbraco Marketplace, and the can also be browsed directly in the backoffice of the Umbraco CMS.

 A parameter editor defines the usage of a property editor for use as a parameter for Macros.